 In order to move the Vuelta peloton closer to the finish city of Madrid, stage 19 will transport the riders further south-west from La Baneza to Iscar - a stage which may be influenced by the Castilian winds.
 Echelons may form in the Peloton, wrecking havoc on the hopes of unwise, tired or unfortunate sprinters.
 Saturday’s stage 20 features ten third category climbs in a classics-type stage from Manzanares el Real to Guadarrama, before the riders who are sufficiently fortunate and blessed to remain part of the Vuelta peloton start Sunday’s final stage 21 from Hipodromo de la Zarzuela, hoping to reach the finish festivities in Madrid’s pulsating city center.

-Stay tuned to roadcycling.com for complete coverage of La Vuelta a Espana 2023.
+Stay tuned to Roadcycling.com for complete coverage from La Vuelta a Espana 2023.